-To get an idea of how much your grid connection will cost, you need to apply for a budget estimate (quotation) from your local DNO, which is an acronyn for ‘Distribution Network Operator’.
+To get an idea of how much your grid connection will cost, you need to apply for a budget estimate, or a budget quotation, from your local DNO, which is an acronym for ‘Distribution Network Operator’.

 The Distribution Network Operators own and operate the towers and cables that transport electricity from the network into homes and businesses.
 They don’t sell electricity though – that’s done by the electricity suppliers.

 A map of DNOs can be found online at…

 Once you know who your DNO is, you need to contact them and ask for a copy of their Grid Connection Budget Estimate/Quotation form.

 So for example in our part of the world, North Yorkshire, Northern Powergrid are our DNO, and a copy of their budget Estimate request form can be downloaded from their website.